a1rao/HOUSE/README.md

 When an account is deleted in the database, that email is no longer usable; a new account cannot use that email, and attempting to login will cause the site to crash.

 If an invalid URL is passed, garbage information is displayed.

+*Contact Info:*

+Ashwin Rao – Project Manager – a1rao@ucsd.edu – 650-919-4781

+Aneesh Jalan – Software Development Lead – akjalan@ucsd.edu – 858-214-9338